 All prisoners who have been identified as presenting a possible risk of harm to children must be approached and asked if they intend to request child contact.
 If a prisoner indicates that he/she does not intend to make an application for child contact, both at the time of asking or at a later date, that response will be recorded, and the prisoner must sign a form to that effect.
 If the prisoner refuses to sign, the enquiring officer must make a note to that effect.

 Establishments must complete a multi agency risk assessment to determine what, if any, contact the prisoner is allowed with a child.
 Where information is received or the behaviour of the prisoner is seen to indicate a potential risk of harm to a child, then a fully comprehensive risk assessment must be undertaken to determine whether the prisoner should be allowed contact with a child and the extent of such contact.

 Risk identification and management must be undertaken in a manner that is proportionate to the individual concerned.
 Decisions to prevent or restrict contact need to take into account the risk presented by the offender, the needs and best interests of the child, balanced against the prisoner's right to a family life.
 In all cases decisions will be based on what is best for the child.
 The rights of a child to be safeguarded and protected from harm must take priority over an offender's right to family life as set out in the 1998 Human Rights Act if the offender's right would mean that contact could place a child at risk.

 The over-riding principle is that the child's welfare is paramount - and that any contact must be in the child's best interest.

-In cases where the parent does not support contact, the prison establishment should inform Children's Social Care Services of the parent's decision.
+In cases where the parent/primary carer does not support contact, the prison establishment must inform Children's Social Care Services.